DuolaD/HoYoShade/README.md

 We will rewrite the Readme.md file in the next one to two months
 thanks for supporting and waiting.

 Please [Follow My HoYoLAB account](https://www.hoyolab.com/accountCenter/postList?id=192633110) for the latest news until the Readme.md file is rewritten.

+Mirror Download link for Mainland China now available on [CYteam-Netdesk](https://d.cyteam.cn/%E6%80%A8%E4%B8%8E%E6%8F%90%E7%93%A6%E7%89%B9%EF%BC%88Genshin%20Impact%EF%BC%89)
+It also have Genshin Impact and Honkai:Star Rail Globel Server install pack for Android and PC.
+And......HoYoLAB install pack for Android.
+Thank CYteam to give this Repository support.

 ## Read ReadMe.md in your most proficient language.
 What you are viewing now:[英语/英語/English]